hasanmoudud/geocompr/main.md

 Additionally, a survey^[This is a hypothetical survey, i.e. it never took place.] suggests that single young males (aged 20 to 40) are most likely to buy your products: this is the *target audience*.
 You are in the lucky position to have sufficient capital to open a number of shops.
 But where should they be placed?
-Consulting companies (employing location analysts) would happily charge high rates to answer such questions.
+Consulting companies (employing geomarketing analysts) would happily charge high rates to answer such questions.
 Luckily, we can do so ourselves with the help of open data and open source software.
 The following sections will demonstrate how the techniques learned during the first chapters of the book can be applied to undertake the following steps: